Thor110/AlienTrilogyRessurected/README.md

 	- Export door and lift geometry as OBJ files.
 	- Does not currently extract the associated textures alongside them.
 - [❌ 7 : Patches](#patches) ( 5% Complete )
-	- Patched an issue with L906LEV where a vertex had incorrect coordinates.
+	- Patched an issue with L906LEV where a vertex had incorrect coordinates.(#L906LEV-Multiplayer-Map-7)

 And possibly more to come.